-Subrata Sarker is the Principal Researcher in the United States division of the International Economic Analysis Department.
+Subrata Sarker is the Director in the United States division of the International Economic Analysis Department.
 He joined the Bank in 2010 as a Senior Analyst.
 Prior to joining the United States division, he worked in the global Issues division on a variety of economic issues related to macroeconomics and international economics and regularly provided policy inputs for Bank’s role in international organizations and for global macroeconomic co-ordinations such as the G20.

 This article reviews and examines some of the main explanations for the slow growth that many advanced economies continue to experience seven years after the 2007–09 global financial crisis.
 Does this muted recovery reflect just a prolonged cycle in the aftermath of a financial crisis?
 Is it due to a structural inadequacy of demand leading to a long-lasting liquidity trap?
 Or is it largely supply side in nature, reflecting demographic and technological factors?